aleksmkolev/angular---projectsquash/README.md

 ## Environment Variables

-Create a `.env` file in the root directory and add the following configurations:
+Create a `.env` file in the root directory of backend folder and add the following configurations to the file:

 <ul>PORT=5000</ul>
 <ul>MONGODB_URI="string here"</ul>